vaquarkhan/microservices-recipes-a-free-gitbook/index.md

 ## 🤝 Community & Support

 ### **🌟 Support This Open Knowledge Initiative**
-If you find this resource valuable, please help us keep it free and accessible:
+If you find this resource valuable:

 **⭐ [Star this repository](https://github.com/vaquarkhan/microservices-recipes-a-free-gitbook)** - Help others discover this work
 **🍴 [Fork the project](https://github.com/vaquarkhan/microservices-recipes-a-free-gitbook/fork)** - Build upon these methodologies